 - Where: Jackson Heights, Queens in NYC

-Project: Open up a galley kitchen to make it more functional and integrated with the rest of the home
+- Primary renovation: Open up a galley kitchen to make it more functional and integrated with the rest of the home

 Sally, a writer, editor, and digital media executive, and Ross, a certified financial planner, bought their two-bedroom apartment in Jackson Heights, Queens in a 1946 Art Deco building.
-Sally had already been through three renovations in other homes and typically looked for spaces in fixer-upper condition (and at an “unrenovated” price) versus buying a recently remodeled home that’s not her style. ”I know that I can invest in my renovation, get the look and functionality that I want, build equity in my home—and be satisfied with the aesthetic because it’s my design,” she shared.
+Sally had already been through three renovations in other homes.
+She typically looked for spaces in fixer-upper condition (and at an “unrenovated” price) versus buying a recently remodeled home that was not her style. ”I know that I can invest in my renovation, get the look and functionality that I want, build equity in my home—and be satisfied with the aesthetic because it’s my design,” she shared.

-Even before posting the project, she had put together two design plans: one with the kitchen totally open to the living area, and another with a partial wall.
-While she initially preferred the former, once she walked through it again with her contractor and building manager, they discovered water supply, disposal, and gas lines that couldn’t be moved without disrupting service to the building.
+As the kitchen plans took shape, she had two design plans: one with the kitchen totally open to the living area, and, Plan B, a galley style with a partial wall.
+During a walkthrough with her contractor and building manager, they discovered water supply, disposal, and gas lines that couldn’t be moved without disrupting service to the building.
 That meant Plan B, which (spoiler alert!)
 Sally ended up loving.

 Renovate to live, Sweeten to thrive!

 Sweeten brings homeowners an exceptional renovation experience by personally matching trusted general contractors to your project, while offering expert guidance and support—at no cost to you.Start your renovation